data-iitd/reformd/README.md

 Artifacts related to the CIKM 2021 paper "Region Invariant Normalizing Flows for Mobility Transfer".

 ## Requirements
 Use a python-3.7 environment and install Tensorflow v1.13.1 and Tensorflow-Probability v0.6.0.
+More details are given in requirements.txt file.

 ## Execution Instructions
 ### Dataset Format